evandisoft/RedOnion/RedOnion.KSP/API/Ship.md

 - `dockingports`: [ReadOnlyList](ReadOnlyList.1.md)\[[DockingPort](../Parts/DockingPort.md)\] - List of all docking ports (regardless of staging).
 - `engines`: [EngineSet](../Parts/EngineSet.md) - All engines (regardless of state).
 - `sensors`: [ReadOnlyList](ReadOnlyList.1.md)\[[Sensor](../Parts/Sensor.md)\] - All sensors.
-- `ID`: Guid - Unique identifier of the ship (vehicle/vessel).
+- `id`: Guid - Unique identifier of the ship (vehicle/vessel).
 Can change when docking/undocking.
-- `PersistentID`: uint - Unique identifier of the ship (vehicle/vessel).
+- `persistentId`: uint - Unique identifier of the ship (vehicle/vessel).
 Should be same as it was before docking (after undocking).
 - `vesseltype`: VesselType - KSP API.
 Vessel type as selected by user (or automatically).
 - `mass`: float - Total mass of the ship (vehicle/vessel). [tons = 1000 kg]
 - `packed`: bool - Wheter the ship is still packed (reduced physics).